mgajda/ouroboros-network/latency-sim/src/Latency.md

 We can also define a mathematical ring of (rate, delay) pairs.

-Note that `RateDistribution` is a modulus over ring R with `after` as multiplication, and `whicheverIsFaster` as addition.
+Note that `LatencyDistribution` is a modulus over ring R with `after` as multiplication, and `whicheverIsFaster` as addition.
 Then `noDelay` is neutral element of multiplication (unit or one), and `bottom` is neutral element of addition.
 ^[This field definition will be used for multiplication of connection matrices.]